johnbiundo/dev.to-articles/blog-posts/generate-knex/generate-knex.md

 The [@nestjsplus/dyn-schematics package](https://github.com/nestjsplus/dyn-schematics) not only supports generating a standalone package, as described so far, but also generating a regular dynamic module _inside your own existing project_.
 I won't cover that in detail here, but the use-case is simple.
 Let's say you're building a _ConfigModule_ for use within a project.
 Simply scaffold it with the `dynmod` schematic (instead of `dynpkg`), and it will generate a new dynamic module _into your existing project_.

 This works _exactly_ like the normal CLI commands for adding elements like _controllers_, _services_, and _modules_.
 In fact, its behavior is very parallel to `nest generate module`.
 It builds the _dynamic module_ and all its parts (which look quite similar to what we've seen in this article, minus the top level Nest application components) in a folder inside your project, and _wires it up to the rest of the project_ just as the normal `module` schematic does.
 Read more about it [at the github page for @nestjsplus/dyn-schematics](https://github.com/nestjsplus/dyn-schematics).
+This use-case (adding a dynamic module to an existing project) is [covered here](https://github.com/nestjsplus/dyn-schematics#use-case-2-adding-a-dynamic-module-to-an-existing-project).
 You can easily give it a quick _dry run_ inside an existing Nest project with:

 ```bash
 nest g -c @nestjsplus/dyn-schematics dynmod myNewModule --dry-run